Distinguishing two dark matter component particles at $e^+e^-$ colliders: Selection of benchmark points

 \section{Selection of benchmark points}

-Having discussed all the constraints on the model, and carefully examining various criteria for distinguishing two peaks in kinematic distributions for two-component dark matter, we are in a position to choose a few benchmark points, suited for the likely centre-of-mass energies of $e^+e^-$ colliders planned for the near future, including the International Linear Collider (ILC).
-We note the relevant kinematic regions for the study where the peaks are maximally distinguishable are: \begin{itemize} \item {\bf Region I}: ~$m_{\phi^0} > m_{\psi_1}$ and $\Delta m_1 > \Delta m_2$~, \item {\bf Region II}: ~$m_{\phi^0} < m_{\psi_1}$ and $\Delta m_1 < \Delta m_2$~, \item {\bf Region III}: ~$m_{\phi^0} < m_{\psi_1}$ and $\Delta m_1 > \Delta m_2$~, \item {\bf Region IV}: ~ $m_{\phi^0} > m_{\psi_1}$ and $\Delta m_1 < \Delta m_2$~, \end{itemize} Allusions to these two kinematical regions have have already been made in the previous section.
-However, choosing the benchmark points that show distinguishable peaks at collider crucially depends on the relative cross-sections of the two dark sector particles can contribute with.
-Here we make a quantitative comparison between the scalar and fermionic HDSP's in the context of our illustrative model.
-The cross section of the process $e^{+} e^{-} \rightarrow \phi^{+}\phi^{-}/\psi^{+}\psi^{-}$ as a function of centre-of-mass (CM) energy ($\sqrt{s}$) is shown in Fig.~\ref{crosssec}.
-ILC is supposed to start running with $\sqrt{s}=$ 500 GeV with a possible upgrade to 1 TeV.
+Having discussed all the constraints on the model and carefully examining various possibilities for distinguishing two peaks in kinematic distributions for two-component DM, we are in a position to choose a few benchmark points, suited for the likely centre-of-mass energies of $e^+e^-$ colliders planned for the near future, including the International Linear Collider (ILC).
+Relevant kinematic regions (allusions to some have already been discussed) where the peaks can be distinguished are as follows: \begin{itemize} \item {\bf Region I}: ~$\mdma > \mdmb$ and $\Delta m_1 > \Delta m_2$~, \item {\bf Region II}: ~$\mdma < \mdmb$ and $\Delta m_1 < \Delta m_2$~, \item {\bf Region III}: ~$\mdma < \mdmb$ and $\Delta m_1 > \Delta m_2$~, \item {\bf Region IV}: ~ $\mdma > \mdmb$ and $\Delta m_1 < \Delta m_2$~. \end{itemize} Recall that subscript 1 above refers to SDM sector and 2 to FDM sector.
+However, distinguishability of the peaks at collider crucially depend on the relative cross-sections ($\sigma$) of the two dark sector particles, which makes some of these kinematic regions more favourable than the others.
+We therefore make a quantitative comparison between the scalar and fermionic HDSP pair production cross-sections in Fig.~\ref{crosssec}, where (a) $\sigma_{\phi^{+}\phi^{-}}$ and (b) $\sigma_{\psi^{+}\psi^{-}}$ are plotted as a function of $\sqrt{s}$ for different choices of HDSP masses using unpolarised initial beams \footnote{ We will discuss the effect of polarization on the signal cross-section shortly.}.
+In Fig.~\ref{crosssec}, the range of $\sqrt{s}$ is varied between 500 GeV to 1 TeV as per the technical design report of ILC~\cite{Adolphsen:2013kya,Bambade:2019fyw,Zarnecki:2020ics}.